vimeo/Uniform/README.md

 ConsistencyManager.shared.pullUpdatedObjects(matching: objects)
 ```

-These functions direct the `ConsistencyManager` to search through the objects of each registered `ConsistentEnvironment` to find the first instance of an object matching the given object's identifier.
+These functions direct the `ConsistencyManager` to run through the objects of each registered `ConsistentEnvironment` and perform any necessary updates to the given object, ensuring that it's up to date.

-This can be used for situations in which we might have stale objects, such as when we're requesting objects from a cache and want to make sure they're up to date before returning them to the requester.
+This can be used for situations in which we might have stale objects, such as when we're requesting objects from a cache and want to make sure they're consistent before returning them to the requester.

 ## Example